Natalie Roser Looks Smoking Hot On The Beach In Mismatched Bikini

 It wasn’t long before fans of the Australian beauty began showering her new social media upload with love.
 At the time of this writing, the skin-baring post has earned more than 9,000 likes after just three hours of going live to Instagram.
 Dozens took their admiration a step further by heading to the comments section, where many left compliments for Natalie’s latest jaw-dropping display.

-“You are so stunning,” one person wrote, while another said that the model had a “beautiful smile.”
+Another said that the model had a “beautiful smile.”

 “This pic just made my day!” commented a third.